2011 Bank of America 500: Practice and qualifying

 Three practice sessions were held before the race; the first on Thursday, which lasted 90 minutes.
 The second and third were both on Friday afternoon.
 The first Saturday practice lasted 45 minutes, while the second lasted 60.
 Kasey Kahne was quickest with a time of 28.205 seconds in the first session, 0.018 seconds faster than Paul Menard.
 Greg Biffle was just off Busch's pace, followed by Mark Martin, Regan Smith, and Marcos Ambrose.
 Denny Hamlin was seventh, still within two-tenths of a second of Edwards's time.

 Forty-six cars were entered for qualifying, but only forty-three could qualify for the race because of NASCAR's qualifying procedure.
 Stewart clinched the 13th pole position of his career, with a time of 28.131 seconds.
 He was joined on the front row of the grid by Kenseth.
 Edwards qualified third, A. J. Allmendinger took fourth, and Biffle started fifth.
 Ryan Newman, Menard, Kahne, Johnson and Trevor Bayne rounded out the first ten positions.
-The three drivers that failed to qualify for the race were Geoffrey Bodine, Scott Speed, and Josh Wise.
+The three drivers that failed to qualify for the race were Geoff Bodine, Scott Speed, and Josh Wise.

 Once the qualifying session completed, Stewart commented, "I was watching guys' lap times, and looking at the sheet to seeing what they practiced, and it wasn't as much [of an increase] as what we've seen.
 I think, obviously, we've had a lot of cloud cover today and cool temperatures here the last couple of days, so I don't think the track changed as much and got as hot during the day as what we typically see here.
 I think that's the reason that we didn't have the big pick-ups.
 But you still anticipate that, at night, the guys are going to pick up speed.
 It just seems like the air's a little muggier right now.
 I don't know whether that hurt horsepower or even created more drag and kind of evened everything out."

 In the second practice session, Keselowski was fastest with a time of 28.810 seconds, less than a tenth of a second quicker than second-placed Kahne.
 Newman took third place, ahead of Kurt Busch, Stewart and Kyle Busch.
 Johnson was only quick enough for the 10th position.
 In the third and final practice, Kahne remained quickest with a time of 28.700 seconds.
 Menard followed in second, ahead of Biffle and Johnson.
 Jeff Burton was fifth quickest, with a time of 28.855 seconds.
 Newman, Ambrose, Gordon, Allmendinger, and Kurt Busch rounded out the first ten positions.